MrYsLab/s3-extend/docs/pico_blocks.md

 ## The Picoboard Blocks

-The blocks consist of a set of HAT blocks that have a bump at the left top, boolean blocks that have pointed ends, and reporter blocks that are rounded in shape.
+The blocks consist of a set of HAT blocks with a bump at the left top, boolean blocks that have pointed ends, and reporter blocks rounded in shape.

 <img src="../images/pico_blocks_en.png" >